 By the numbers: The economy this week

-- The yield on the 10-year Treasury note traded in a range.
+- The yield on the 10-year Treasury note rose.

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.

 Your clients should carefully consider the investment objectives, risks, charges, and expenses of a fund before investing.
 For a prospectus containing this and other information for any Putnam fund or product, call Putnam at 1-800-354-4000.
 Your clients should read the prospectus carefully before investing.